KarthikChary1/Salary_prediction_Data_Scientists/README.md

 # Salary_prediction_Data_Scientists

-I got this idea by kenjee youtube channel he had teached me alot till now his channel link:https://www.youtube.com/channel/UCiT9RITQ9PW6BhXK0y2jaeg
+I got this idea from kenjee youtube channel he had teached me alot till now and looking forward for more. his channel link:https://www.youtube.com/channel/UCiT9RITQ9PW6BhXK0y2jaeg

 Code and resources used in this project: